2021 congestion levy year

-If a parking space is only exempt for part of the calendar year, you may be able to apply for a concession to reduce the congestion levy otherwise payable on the parking space.
+If a parking space is only exempt for part of the calendar year, you may be eligible for a part-year concession as set out above.

 A car parking space used exclusively by a resident to park their car while they are at home is exempt.